Rhodes, South Africa: History

-Rhodes is located in the Eastern Cape Highlands, near the escarpment in the southernmost end of the mighty Drakensberg mountain range in the magisterial district of Barkly East.
-It is 1,832 m above sealevel and is 16 km due south of the Mountain Kingdom of Lesotho.
-The village is surrounded by the towns of Maclear, Ugie and Elliot below the escarpment and Barkly East above this barrier.
-It is 60 km or 60-plus minutes drive from Barkly East, which is the closest town, on a poorly maintained gravel road which is narrow, winding and must be driven with care.
+Rhodes is located in the Eastern Cape Highlands, near the escarpment in the southernmost end of the Drakensberg mountain range in the magisterial district of Barkly East.
+It is 1,832 m above sea level and is 16 km due south of the Mountain Kingdom of Lesotho.
+The village is surrounded by the towns of Maclear, Ugie, and Elliot below the escarpment and Barkly East above this barrier.
+It is approximately 60 km from Barkly East, the nearest town, via a narrow, winding, gravel road.

-The farm Tintern, owned by Mr J A Vorster, was advertised for sale in 274 erven or lots on 16 September 1891.
-In September 1894, the erf-holders and residents met to petition the government to proclaim Rhodes as a village under the Village Management Act of 1881.
-Rhodes was proclaimed a township with municipal rights in 1897.
+The farm Tintern, owned my Mr J A Vorster, was advertised for sale as 247 erven, or lots, on 16 September 1891.
+In September 1984, the erf-holders and residents met to petition the government to proclaim Rhodes as a village under the Village Management Act of 1881.
+Rhodes was granted municipal rights in 1897.

 Between 24 June 1901 and 7 February 1902, the village was invaded no less than 29 times during the Second Boer War.

-Local legend has it that it was originally named Rossville after Ds Ross and that the name was changed to Rhodes in the hopes that the mining magnate and then Prime Minister of the Cape, Cecil John Rhodes, would bless the village with his beneficence.
-Alas, this was not to be and the legend has it that he sent a wagonload of Stone Pine trees instead.
-Another variation has it that he sent the trees as well as £500.
-The story continues that the funds disappeared together with the official who received them.
-More recent speculation would have it that the trees could not have been donated by Rhodes as the species reputed to have been supplied by him have a life-expectancy which has long been exceeded.

-Ds Ross, who was based in Lady Grey, ministered to the community, travelling to and fro on horseback.
-Although of English-speaking origin, he was interned during the Second Boer War.
-Prior to the war, he conducted his services alternately in English and Afrikaans.
-Clothed in rags and having walked bare-footed from the Aliwal North concentration camp to his home in Lady Grey after his release, he was thoroughly disgusted with the British and refused to conduct his services in English thereafter.
+Local tradition claims that the settlement was initially known as Rossville, after the local Dutch Reformed Church minister, and was later named Rhodes in honor of Cecil John Rhodes, the Prime Minister of the Cape Colony.
+Another tradition holds that Rhodes acknowledged the naming by sending a wagonload of stone pine trees along with £500.